Loretta Lynn: Loretta Lynn's Ranch

-Since 1982, the ranch has hosted Loretta Lynn's Amateur Championship motocross race, the largest amateur motocross race of its kind.
-The ranch also hosts GNCC Racing events.
 The centerpiece of the ranch is its large plantation home which Lynn once resided in with her husband and children.
-She had not lived in the antebellum mansion in more than 30 years prior to her death.
+Having built a modern home behind it, Lynn had not lived in the antebellum mansion in more than 30 years prior to her death.
 Lynn regularly greeted fans who were touring the house.
 A replica of the cabin in which Lynn grew up in Butcher Hollow is one of its main features.

+Since 1982, the ranch has hosted Loretta Lynn's Amateur Championship motocross race, the largest amateur motocross race of its kind.
+The ranch also hosts GNCC Racing events.